ibm-cloud-docs/dl/faqs.md

 {: support}

 The marketplace has evolved since {{site.data.keyword.dl_short}} Exchange was established.
 With data center operators now blurring the lines as network service providers, IBM will be combining the Exchange offering with Connect on the new "next generation" platform to reflect both this change and simplify the {{site.data.keyword.dl_short}} portfolio. {{site.data.keyword.dl_short}} Exchange will service only the {{site.data.keyword.dl_short}} classic infrastructure.
 After migrations of the partner inter-connections to the XCRs are complete, Exchange will be moved to End of Marketing (EoM).

+## Can I change billing options after my direct link is provisioned?
+{: #switch-billing-options}
+{: faq}
+{: support}

+Yes, you can change billing options after a direct link is provisioned, regardless of whether you chose global or local routing.
+For example, to change from metered to unmetered billing, navigate to the Details page of the direct link and click **Edit**.
+In the side panel, select **Unmetered** in the Billing section, review the updated information, then agree to the prerequisites and click **Submit**.

 ## Will {{site.data.keyword.dl_short}} be available in non-MZRs, or is it only a solution for MZRs?
 {: #dl-mzr}